 At KS3, the MFL department of Camden School for Girls follows the National Curriculum programme of study.
 In the first half-term of year 7 all pupils study French and Spanish.
 The over-arching aim of MFL at Key Stage 3 is to instil in pupils an awareness and appreciation of foreign language and culture, whilst at the same time giving them a solid base in terms of the grammar and pronunciation of a language.

 At KS4 pupils follow the AQA syllabus.
 All four skills: listening, speaking, reading and writing are tested.
 Pupils are entered for either the Higher Tier (Grades 9-4) or the Foundation Tier (Grades 5-1).
-Tier decisions are made towards the end of Year 11.
+Tier decisions are made towards the middle of Year 11.

 Listening = 25%